KCblama19/QRCodeComponent/README.md

 ### Useful resources

-- [Resource 1](https://www.w3schools.com) - This helped me with reawakining my memory of flexbox and media queries.
+- [Resource 1](https://www.w3schools.com) - This helped me with re-awakining my memory of flexbox and media queries.
 I really liked how it came in handful.

 ## Author